ffarham/mentorship-web-app/README.md

 `docker-compose up` or `docker-compose up -d ` to run in the background.
 Add `--build` to build at the same time.
 Stop:
 `docker-compose down`
+If you ctrl+c then the images and volumes won't be removed.
 Clean restart:
 `docker rm -f $(docker ps -a -q)` (removes stopped containers) `docker volume rm $(docker volume ls -q)` (removes volumems)